John S. McCain III

 FAQs

-FAQs about ECR
+FAQs about ECCR

-What is Environmental Conflict Resolution (ECR)?
+What is Environmental Collaboration and Conflict Resolution (ECCR)?

-ECR is a term used to describe problem-solving discussions among diverse parties, facilitated or aided by a neutral third party and aimed at finding workable solutions to environmental problems or issues.
+ECCR is a term used to describe problem-solving discussions among diverse parties, facilitated or aided by a neutral third party and aimed at finding workable solutions to environmental problems or issues.

-Environmental Conflict Resolution (ECR) is more formally defined as third-party assisted conflict resolution and collaborative problem solving in the context of environmental, public lands, or natural resources issues or conflicts, including matters related to energy, transportation, and land use.
-The term "ECR" encompasses a range of assisted negotiation processes and applications.
+Environmental Collaboration and Conflict Resolution (ECCR) is more formally defined as third-party assisted conflict resolution and collaborative problem solving in the context of environmental, public lands, or natural resources issues or conflicts, including matters related to energy, transportation, and land use.
+The term "ECCR" encompasses a range of assisted negotiation processes and applications.
 These processes directly engage affected interests and governmental decision makers in conflict resolution and collaborative problem solving.
 Multi-issue, multi-party environmental disputes or controversies often take place in high conflict and low trust settings, where the assistance of impartial facilitators or mediators can be instrumental to reaching agreement and resolution.
-ECR processes can be used during a policy development or planning process, or in the context of rulemaking, administrative decision making, enforcement, or litigation.
+ECCR processes can be used during a policy development or planning process, or in the context of rulemaking, administrative decision making, enforcement, or litigation.
 The conflicts may involve federal, state, local, and tribal governments, environmental and resource user organizations, citizens groups, businesses and individuals.

 Collaboration as a general term describes how people and organizations work together, literally meaning "co-labor."
 There are many ways to collaborate: informally or formally, as partners or in teams, in advisory capacities or as joint decision-makers.
-Collaboration is at the core of ECR processes.
+Collaboration is at the core of ECCR processes.

-Who uses ECR?
+Who uses ECCR?

-When is ECR appropriate?
+When is ECCR appropriate?

 What is the difference between mediating, negotiating, and facilitating?